chrabach/10.Mission-to-Mars/README.md

 ## Instructions

 1. Use PythonData to check Mongo:
-	a. type mongod and let that run
+	- type mongod and let that run
-	b. mongo
+	- mongo
-	c. showdbs
+	- showdbs
 		i. there should be one called mars_app.  if not: use mars_app

 2. Again Python Data,
-	a. navigate to the folder that contains app.py
+	- navigate to the folder that contains app.py
-	b. python app.py
+	- python app.py
-	c. open browser at 127.0.0.1:5000
+	- open browser at 127.0.0.1:5000